Jet2.com

 Cancellations (<14 days notice)

-~2.5% of bookings annuallyEligible if notified within 14 days.
+A small percentage of bookings each yearEligible if notified within 14 days.
 Jet2 sometimes cancels by email only — check your spam folder.
 The statutory clock runs from the flight date.

 Package holiday disruptions